zofe/demo-module/README.md

 # Installation & configuration

-Your lcan require this module in your larave application using:
+Your can require this module in your laravel application using:
 ```
 composer require zofe/demo-module